rapid7/le_ruby/README.md

 Howto
 -----

-To implement this, you must first register your account details with Logentries.
+You must first register your account details with Logentries.
 Once you have created your account, you must obtain the user-key for your account, which allows the gem to access your account on the server.

 To obtain your user-key simply run the getKey.rb script with the argument ``--key``, e.g